josev814/csc470_ntss/Project.md

 A trade show is attended by different types of participants including the event organization staff, the invited and/or selected speakers, exhibitors, and observers.
-Except the event organization staff and the event organizer, all participants must register to attend a trade show events.
+**Except the event organization staff and the event organizer**, all participants must register to attend a trade show events.
 The registration charges a fee, which is different for different trade show events.